petermoor877/BatteryGague/README.md

 4. Select board DSTIKE by Travis Lin.
 5. Connect your board, select the correct COM port and click upload "batterygague.ino" of this page.
 ## Web Server Test
 1.Dowload "webservertest.ino" of this page.
 2.Update "SSID" and "Password".
 3.Upload code to the board.
+4.Open the IP on the screen.
 ### Result
 ![](https://github.com/lspoplove/D-duino/blob/master/Documents/webtest1.jpg)
 ![](https://github.com/lspoplove/D-duino/blob/master/Documents/webtest2.jpg)